Are earrings a sin?

 hold it but it rips the ear instead - whereas the earring in heaven disappears as well, drops down like a falling star.

-Thus we say: "let us throw off everything that hinders and the sin that so easily entangles."
-(Hebrews.12, NIV)
+Thus we say: "let us lay aside every weight, and the sin which doth so easily beset us," (Hebrews.12:1, KJV)

 While being sold as slaves to sin, we're redeemed by Christ.